linode/docs/docs/platform/manager/dns-manager/index.md

 ### Clone DNS records

 The *Clone* feature allows you to copy DNS records from an existing domain in your Linode account to a new domain.
-Assuming you've already set up DNS records for one domain name, this is a good way to quickly create DNS records for another domain name that will be hosted on your existing Linode.
+If you've already set up DNS records for one of the services you host on your Linode account, this is a good way to quickly assign another domain to that same service.

 Here's how to clone DNS records for an existing domain:

-1. Click on the **more options ellipsis** corresponding to the Domain whose DNS records you would like to clone and select **Clone** from the menu.
+1. Click on the **more options ellipsis** corresponding to the domain whose DNS records you would like to clone and select **Clone** from the menu.

 1. Enter the name of the new domain in the **New Domain** field.